iqbalyarkhan/old-website/content/2020-02-15--Undirected-Graphs-Depth-First-Search.md

 ### Finding Paths Using DFS

 DFS can be modified slightly to answer this question: **is there a path from A to B and if so what is it?**.
+This is called a single source path where we can determine whether a **single** vertex has a path to another given vertex.
 There is a surprisingly simple way to answer that question using DFS:

 ```cpp{numberLines: true}
 void AdjList::RecursiveDFS(int v){